Supporting career-long engagement and leadership among SDSU's diverse faculty.

 Sabbatical and Difference-in-Pay Leaves

-Effective AY 2019-2020, SDSU will move its Sabbatical/Difference-in-Pay Leave process to the Interfolio review system.
+Effective AY 2019-2020, SDSU moved its Sabbatical/Difference-in-Pay Leave process to the Interfolio review system.
 Additional information is available on the Leaves page.

 Recruitment of Temporary Faculty via Interfolio